Derpduck/Gang-Garrison-2/README.md

 `rcon toggle` || Toggles RCON access on / off | Host Only `rcon save` || Toggles saving of new RCON users on / off | Host Only `rcon users` || Prints a list of all active RCON users | Host Only

+### Replays
+- Hosts can record games in an easily shareable replay format with some improvements from the previous implementation
+- Replays can be played, recorded, stopped and controlled through the `Replays` menu found on the main menu and in-game menu
+	- Replays can be paused or have their timescale (playback speed) changed through this menu
+		- Any gameplay or visual elements that are not sycned with the server will appear incorrect with the timescale changed (e.g. timers, projectiles, etc.)
+- Option to automatically record replays for all games at the start of a round
+	- If recording is stopped manually, it will resume on the next map unless this setting is turned off
+- Option to continue recording recording replays until manually stopped
+	- This can be used to have replay recording continue through map changes without auto-recording being turned on

 ### Gamemodes
 #### All Gamemodes